Eau Clair Gin Rummy

 This is the third spirit from the Eau Claire Distillery which I have sampled, and it is my favourite so far.
 The Gin and Rum flavours work well with the Christmas spices giving us a flavour experience which is quite delightful.
 Spicy Eggnog and Hot Toddies are obvious mixing choices, although I would not want to dissuade anyone from trying this spirit neat or on the rocks either.

-You may check out this link for more reviews of flavoured spirits if you would like a few comparative reviews (Liqueurs and Flavoured Spirits).
+You may check out this link for more reviews of similar spirits if you would like a few comparative reviews (Moonshine and Other Spirits).

 Here as a great Toddy recipe to help when you have a sore throat.

 1/2 oz Lemon Juice

 1 tsp Honey

 Pour the Gin Rummy into a heavy mug

 Add the Lemon Juice and Honey (adjust to taste)